Is Your Fat Aging Faster Than You? How Adipose Tissue Controls Lifespan and Disease

 Q2: Can I measure my adipose tissue's biological age?

-Not yet at the consumer level — but research in this area is advancing rapidly.
-The Aging Biomarker Consortium's 2025 framework (Aging Biomarker Consortium et al., 2025) is establishing the scientific foundation for validated clinical tools.
-Blood-based markers like FGF21 levels, adiponectin-to-leptin ratios, and inflammatory markers offer partial windows into adipose tissue health.
+Not yet at the consumer level.
+The Aging Biomarker Consortium's 2025 framework is establishing the foundation for validated clinical tools (Aging Biomarker Consortium et al., 2025).
+Blood-based markers like FGF21 levels and adiponectin-to-leptin ratios offer partial windows into adipose health (Xie et al., 2025).

-Q3: Are ELN, MXD1, and FGF21 the only important adipose aging biomarkers?
+Q3: Are ELN, MXD1, FGF21, and HDAC9 the only important biomarkers?

 Q4: Does losing weight improve adipose tissue aging?